test-editor/web-fixture/docs/BROWSERSETUP.md

 # Browser Setup for Testing
 It is possible to activate browser-specific settings before test execution.
+There are two posibilities to activate these settings.
+1. through an environment variable named ```TEST_EDITOR_BROWSER_SETUP_PATH``` When this possibility will be chosen, the tester can determine which file name he wants to use and the path where the file should be located.

+   1. **Example for Linux:**
+   setting the environment variable in your HOME directory under testsetup

+      ``` export TEST_EDITOR_BROWSER_SETUP_PATH=~/testsetup/firefoxBrowserSettings.json```

+   1. **Example for Windows:**
+   setting the environment variable on drive C:\ in directory testsetup

+      ``` set TEST_EDITOR_BROWSER_SETUP_PATH=C:/testsetup/firefoxBrowserSettings.json```

+2. through JSON-File called ```browserSetup.json```
-E.g. when a special proxy setting is needed for Firefox on a System Under Test (SUT) environment under Linux which is different to the proxy setting under Windows, it is possible to create a JSON-File called **browserSetup.json** in the directory **src/test/resources** of the actual test project.
+E.g. when a special proxy setting is needed for Firefox on a System Under Test (SUT) environment under Linux which is different to the proxy setting under Windows, it is possible to create a JSON-File called ```browserSetup.json``` in the directory ```src/test/resources``` of the actual test project.
 These specified settings will be used for test execution.

 ## Documentation for Options
 For [Firefox Options](https://seleniumhq.github.io/selenium/docs/api/rb/Selenium/WebDriver/Firefox/Options.html)